| Route |

 Street (currently junction 1B) but the motorway

-was extended 800 metres further south, probably in
+was extended 800 metres further south, probably

-the early 1980s, to meet the A12 Westlink which
+in the early 1980s, to meet the A12 Westlink

-connected it to the M1.
-In 1975 the J4-J5 section
+which connected it to the M1.
+In 1975 the J4-J5

-opened to traffic.
-Unlike previous motorway
+section opened to traffic.
+Unlike previous

-sections, this part was built with bridges and
+motorway sections, this part was built with

-3+3 lanes.
+widening to 3+3 lanes.

 In 1975 however, as the civil disturbances

-intensified, London abolished the Northern Ireland
+intensified, London abolished the Northern

-province.
-Ministers immediately cancelled the
+the province.
+Ministers immediately cancelled

-entire motorway project, including the M2, before
+the entire motorway project, including the M2,

-the Antrim to Ballymena section could begin, and
+before the Antrim to Ballymena section could

-before any work began beyond Ballymena.
-This meant
+begin, and before any work began beyond

-that the M2 flowed directly and seamlessly onto
+Ballymena.
+This meant that the M2 flowed

-the M22 at Antrim rather than forking into two
+rather than forking into two routes north of

-although the M5 spur was added in 1980.
+the M5 spur was added in 1980.

-Later Additions
+Later

-and Changes
+Additions and Changes

 In 1993 a new